Omar Marmoush

-Omar Khaled Mohamed Abdelsalam Marmoush (عُمَر خَالِد مُحَمَّد عَبْدُ السَّلَام مَرمُوش; born 7 February 1999) is an Egyptian professional footballer who plays as a forward for club Manchester City and the Egypt national team.
+Omar Khaled Mohamed Abdelsalam Marmoush (عمر خالد محمد عبد السلام مرموش; born 7 February 1999) is an Egyptian professional footballer who plays as a forward or left winger for club Tottenham Hotspur, on loan from Manchester City, and the Egypt national team.

+Early life

+Marmoush was born on 7 February, 1999 in Cairo, Egypt to Egyptian Canadian parents who lived in Canada for six years before resettling in Cairo, therefore making him a dual Egyptian citizen and Canadian citizen.
+He grew up in Maadi, a district of Cairo, and attended the American International School in Egypt.
+At age six, he started playing youth football with the Wadi Degla youth academy.

 Club career

 Wadi Degla

 Marmoush made his professional debut for Wadi Degla in the Egyptian Premier League on 8 July 2016, coming on as a substitute in the match against Al Ittihad Alexandria Club, which finished as a 3–2 win.
 In total, he made sixteen league appearances for Wadi Degla and scored two goals, before moving to VfL Wolfsburg II in 2017.

 VfL Wolfsburg

 On 26 May 2020, Marmoush made his professional debut for Wolfsburg in their 4–1 Bundesliga win over Bayer Leverkusen at the BayArena.
 Marmoush signed his first professional contract for the club on 23 June.
 On 5 August 2020, he made his European debut in a 3–0 defeat (5–1 aggregate) against Shakhtar Donetsk in the UEFA Europa League round of 16.
 Marmoush returned to Wolfsburg after his breakthrough Bundesliga season with Stuttgart.

 On 5 January 2021, Marmoush was loaned to FC St. Pauli for the remainder of the season.
 He played 21 games and scored seven goals for the club.

 On 30 August 2021, Marmoush was loaned out to VfB Stuttgart until the end of the season.
 He scored a last minute equaliser against Eintracht Frankfurt on his debut.
 He was later named Bundesliga rookie of the month for September 2021.
 On 11 December 2021, Marmoush faced his parent club Wolfsburg and assisted Konstantinos Mavropanos's goal and in the 79th minute, Marmoush stepped up to take a penalty and he missed by hitting his panenka attempt off the crossbar.
 Marmoush was also named Bundesliga Rookie of the Month for March 2022.
 He completed his loan spell having scored three goals in 21 games.